department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/QA/QA Process/UI automation testing/DetoxBestPractices.md

 ---
-title: Detox Best Practices
+title: Detox best practices
 sidebar_position: 2
 ---

-# Detox Best Practices
+# Detox best practices

 This is a set of best practices around creating and maintaining the detox tests.